FOMO: 11 Tips to Combat the Fear of Missing Out

 Allie Gallinger, Speech-Language Pathologist & Owner, Express Yourself Speech

-Parents should schedule technology breaks with their children by ensuring that children get off their devices and go do something else for a set period of time.
-Parents should also encourage children to be open and honest with them about their social media use.
-Ensuring that the lines of communication are open can make a huge difference for a child’s mental health.
+Parents should schedule technology breaks with their students by ensuring that they get off their devices and go do something else for a set period of time.
+Parents should also encourage their students to be open and honest with them about their social media use.
+Ensuring that the lines of communication are open can make a huge difference for everyone’s mental health.

 Dr. Sabrina Romanoff, Lenox Hill Hospital